utri092/DL4J_Spark/README.md

  The model training and inference scripts are benchmarks, with results being used for the purposes of a Research Project

  See each folder and script for details.

+ ### Note
+ CSV format datasets need headers to be removed if using CSVRecordReader.
+Skipping lines does not work and is a bug.